Julien-cpsn/ATAC/README.md

 > [!IMPORTANT]
 > Don't forget to run it from a terminal.
 For example, you can add the binary into your PATH.
 You won't be able to run it like other graphical applications since it needs CLI arguments.

+> Note for macOS users.
+After downloading the binary you may need to run the command
+> `sudo xattr -rd com.apple.quarantine ~/bin/atac` (modify to reflect the path where `atac` is located).

 For more:

 ```